Child poverty: High housing costs emerge as significant factor

 Rather, there are nine measures Statistics NZ use to paint a picture of poverty in New Zealand.

-A key indicator in the set of numbers is what officials describe as material hardship – something most people would is essential, such as access to fresh fruit and vegetables, going to the doctors and ability to play bills on time.
+A key indicator in the set of numbers is what officials describe as material hardship – something most people would consider is essential, such as access to fresh fruit and vegetables, going to the doctor and ability to play bills on time.

-A household is considered to be in material hardship of it is missing out on at least six of 17 elements factors.
+A household is considered to be in material hardship if it is missing out on at least six of 17 factors.

 The new poverty numbers were taken through the sampling of people between July 2018 and June 2019.

-This means the impact of most of the Government's $8billion Families Package was not taken into account.
+This means the impact of most of the Government's $5.5 billion Families Package was not taken into account.

 The Government expects the full impact of that policy to show through in the 2020/21 numbers.